wellinthatcase/lively/README.md

 - Here's an [image](https://ibb.co/pncbnwD) as of 12/19/20 (US)

 # Known issues
-- The top-right gradient is hardly visible under bright lighting conditions.
+- The top-right gradient is hardly visible under bright lighting conditions in both the splash-screen & editor.
+- In the editor, paragraph margins restore to default (which appears as 2 enters typically) after CTRL+A.
+- In the editor, the first line of the RTB word-wraps prematurely.